 The HSCI Kidney Program is a collective of Harvard scientists at Harvard-affiliated hospitals and schools that are collaborating to identify new treatments for patients with kidney disease.

-One of the reasons renal failure is so common is the inability of our kidneys to form new nephrons (the functional unit of the kidney).
+One of the reasons that renal failure is so common is the inability of our kidneys to form new nephrons (the functional unit of the kidney).
 The focus of the HSCI Kidney Program is to understand the biology, differentiation, maintenance, repair, and diseases of the nephron, with the goal of developing new therapies.

 Key Research Questions

 The HSCI Kidney Program employs the use of patient-derived iPS cells, transgenic tools, and zebrafish disease models to answer the following questions:

 - What are the molecular mechanisms that drive nephron regeneration?